Rethinking the Goal System

 By adopting this mixed system of goals/seniority, the entrepreneur wins in both ways:

-• Money in your pocket.
-The entrepreneur adds, instead of “exchanging”.
-Depending on the type of product and the type of relationship between customers and representatives/sellers, it is not uncommon for representatives to take “their” customers together to a competing product.
+Money in the pocket.
+The entrepreneur adds, instead of "exchanging".
+Depending on the type of product and the type of relationship between customers and representatives/sellers, it is not uncommon for representatives to take "their" customers together to a competing product.
 This, always, depending on the degrees of competition and relationship.
 The entrepreneur, when combining goals/seniority, increases the chance of not suffering this type of loss, even if temporary.
 The entrepreneur, therefore, wins.

 It is opportune to detail, now, how the extra expenses are.